isomerpages/moe-firsttoapayohpri/_about-us/School Logo, Song & Uniform.md

 description: ""
 variant: markdown
 ---
-#### SCHOOL LOGO
+#### SCHOOL CREST

 <img src="/images/Main/Revised_School_Crest_on_clear_background__Full_Colour_.png" style="width:60%;">

-The acronym of the school’s name “FTPPS” are strategically positioned to point at a compass.
+The acronym of the school’s name “FTPPS” is strategically positioned to point at a compass.
 This symbolic representation signifies the school’s commitment to guide, mould and nurture our students to become better individuals, making responsible choices as they navigate life’s challenges.

 At its core is a compass embraced by the school motto which serves as a beacon, guiding students towards a future where they can positively impact and contribute to the nation as concerned and useful citizens.